TERMS OF BUSINESS

 For full information on how we will process any personal information we obtain in the course of providing our services to and your rights you will need to read our privacy notice.

 For our joint protection telephone calls may be recorded and monitored.

 Occasions can arise where we or one of our associated companies, clients or product providers, may have a potential conflict of interest with business being transacted for you.
-If this happens, and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions and we will detail the steps we will take to ensure fair treatment.
+If this happens, and we become aware that a potential conflict exists, we will obtain your consent before we carry out your instructions and we will detail the steps we will take to ensure fair treatment.